-After consulting the Länder, the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU) publishes notifications in the form of standards, directives, regulatory guidelines, criteria and recommendations.
+After consulting the Länder, the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) publishes notifications in the form of standards, directives, regulatory guidelines, criteria and recommendations.
 Most are regulations, adopted on the basis of consensus with the competent licensing and supervisory authorities of the Länder, on the uniform application of the Atomic Energy Act.

-Currently, more than 100 BMU notifications exist for the nuclear sector.
+Currently, more than 100 BMUV notifications exist for the nuclear sector.

 The following issues are also dealt with:

 - accident management measures to be planned by the plant operators with regard to postulated severe accidents,

 - disaster control measures in the vicinity of nuclear installations,

 - measures against disruptive action or other interference by third parties,